 Who Said Noodles Were Boring?

 This cooking is usually over in less than 30 minutes.
 Being a smoothie fan, I either have that bottled in the fridge or I do a quick blend.
-My preference is berry blast.
-I say berry blast as it is a mix of strawberries, blackberries and blueberries.
-Half a cup will do, which I blend quickly with some water and ice cubes and pour into a glass cup.
+My preference is a berry blast.
+I say berry blast as it is a mix of strawberries, blackberries, and blueberries.
+Half a cup will do, which I blend with some water and ice cubes and pour into a glass cup.
 This berry blast is rich in vitamin c which helps in the absorption of iron from the green veggies.
 It is also a nice complement to this hot spicy meal.

 There you have it, spicy noodles garnished with butter and prawns.
 In the mix, you have gizzard and mixed vegetables served with berry blast.
 Why is it perfect for your quarantine cookbook?
 A lot of us have bought and overstocked dry foods; like noodles in the pantry.
 Some of us have done it out of fear of not knowing when and how the pandemic will end.
 We have also stocked our freezers full of packaged foods of all sorts.
 While you are at it, why not get creative expanding your recipes?